quot3s/quot3s.github.io/quotes10.md

   </div>

 <div class="quote-card">
    <div class="quote-text">Is passive income really the way you want to make a living?
-It lacks the excitement that comes from engaging in active work.</div>
+It lacks the excitement that comes from engaging in active work.
+Too much 'Make Passive Income' noise.</div>
   </div>

 <div class="quote-card">
-   <div class="quote-text"></div>
+   <div class="quote-text"><em>Have you ever worked for a company that plans team outings at exotic places?
+How is it like sipping that Piña Colada with your coworker at the beach?.
+Ironically, Corporate always has a lot of money for such extravaganza expenses..</em></div>
   </div>

   <div class="footer">